jkoutavas/redweasel/README.md

 Once a full build has been made, the Xcode and VisualStudio projects will exist.
 You can then use one or both of the following IDEs to do editing and debugging of the application:

+## macOS build prerequisites

 You'll need XCode 8 or later to build on macOS.

+Download the .zip of JUCE v5.3.2 from https://github.com/WeAreROLI/JUCE/releases/tag/5.3.2.
+Unpack the zip and place it at `~/JUCE`

+## Windows build prerequisites

-You'll need Virtual Studio 2015 or later to build on Windows.
+You'll need Virtual Studio 2017 to build on Windows.

+Download the .zip of JUCE v5.3.2 from https://github.com/WeAreROLI/JUCE/releases/tag/5.3.2.
+Unpack the zip and place it at `C:\JUCE`